Updated: 25 February 2025

 I say that because there are plenty of New Zealand businesses whose approach to bringing new hires on board isn't at all organised or formal.
 Something like: “See you on Monday morning and we'll go from there...”

-In another post, we discussed how important the onboarding (or induction) process is, and planning it well means you can be sure your new employee will get the tools, resources, and knowledge they need to become a successful and productive team member as quickly as possible.
+In another post, we discussed how important the employee onboarding (or induction) process is, and planning it well means you can be sure your new hire will get the tools, resources, and knowledge they need to become a successful and productive team member as quickly as possible.

 It is worth putting effort and thought into this.